-Variable lease payments that reflect changes in published consumers price index in New Zealand are initially measured using the consumers price index as at the commencement date.
+Variable lease payments that reflect changes in market rental rate are initially measured using the published consumers price index in New Zealand as at the commencement date.
 Variable lease payments that do not depend on an index or a rate are not included in the measurement of lease liabilities and right-of-use assets, and are recognised as expense in the period in which the event or condition that triggers the payment occurs.